simbabque/Test-WWW-Mechanize-Catalyst-WithContext/README.md

 Does a GET request on `$url` and returns the [HTTP::Response](https://metacpan.org/pod/HTTP::Response) and the request context `$c`.

     my ( $res, $c ) = $mech->get_context('/');

+This is not a `get_ok` and does not create test output.

 # EXAMPLES